shahcompbio/data_management_docs/docsource/ops.rst

 To understand the current workflow, you first need to understand the problem that it tries to solve.
 The main problem the current workflow is trying to solve is single user ownership of all files in the Isabl data lake.
-For our team, that user is the unix shared user shahbot.

-Single user ownership would be a simple problem to solve if MSK allowed sudo privileges on the Juno cluster.
+Single user ownership would be a simple problem to solve if sudo privileges were allowed on the cluster.
 Unfortunately, sudo is disabled and we are not able to run the command “chown”.
 As a result Elli's lab created the following workflow.